naimo84/node-red-contrib-ical-events/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: 🐛 Bug report
 about: Create a report to help us improve
-title: ''
+title: '[BUG]: '
 labels: 'bug'
 assignees: 'naimo84'
 ---

 **Describe the bug**